-Remarks

-A.12 State whether there are any restrictions (bylaws, legislative or of any other nature) placed on the transfer of shares and/or any restrictions on voting rights.
+Remarks A.12 State whether there are any restrictions (bylaws, legislative or of any other nature) placed on the transfer of shares and/or any restrictions on voting rights.
 In particular, state the existence of any type of restriction that may hinder an attempted takeover of the company through acquisition of its shares on the market and the systems for the prior authorisation or notification which may be applicable under sector regulations to acquisitions or transfers of the company's financial instruments.

-Yes □ No X

-Description of restrictions

-•

-A.13 State whether the general shareholders' meeting has agreed to adopt measures to neutralise a takeover bid pursuant to the provisions of Act 6/2007.
-Yes No X If so, please explain the measures approved and the terms under which such restrictions would cease to apply: Explain the measures approved and the terms under which such limitations would cease to apply
+Yes \square No X Description of restrictions A.13 State whether the general shareholders' meeting has agreed to adopt measures to neutralise a takeover bid pursuant to the provisions of Act 6/2007.
+Yes \square No X If so, please explain the measures approved and the terms under which such restrictions would cease to apply: Explain the measures approved and the terms under which such limitations would cease to apply A.14 State whether the company has issued securities that are not traded on a regulated European Union market.
+Yes \square No X If so, please state the various classes of shares and, for each class of share, the rights and obligations it carries.

-Explain the measures approved and the terms under which such infinitations would cease to apply

-A.14 State whether the company has issued securities that are not traded on a regulated European Union market.
-Yes No X If so, please state the various classes of shares and, for each class of share, the rights and obligations it carries.

 State the various classes of shares